Tancock and Miley end Worlds on a high

 "I’ve had a few years of being able to swim easy in the heats then bring my best to the final but you’re not able to do that at this level so that’s what I’ve got work on."

-The British Gas GBR Swimming Team ended the 2011 World Championships with six medals - golds for Keri-anne Payne (10km Open Water), Rebecca Adlington (800m Freestyle) and Liam Tancock (50m Backstroke), and silvers for Adlington (400m Freestyle), Ellen Gandy (200m Butterfly) and Hannah Miley (400m Individual Medley).
+The British Gas GBR Swimming Team ended the 2011 World Championships with six medals - golds for Keri-anne Payne (10km Open Water), Rebecca Adlington (800m Freestyle) and Tancock (50m Backstroke), and silvers for Adlington (400m Freestyle), Ellen Gandy (200m Butterfly) and Miley (400m Individual Medley).